VictorFabreF/Context-Adaptive-Distributions/README.md

 - `docs/index.md` – cover / abstract
 - `docs/results.md` – results table
 - `.github/workflows/mkdocs.yml` – (optional) CI to build and deploy on each push to `main`

-## Notes
-- Replace placeholder links (PDF, code, dataset) in `docs/index.md`.
-- You can enable the CI workflow by pushing on GitHub and making sure Pages is enabled for the repo.